dlebansais/Sign-Up-Sign-In-Guidelines/README.md

 1. Client: **obtain from User** (*password*).
   - Because we require the user to be already signed in, *username*, *salt* and *password settings* are known to the client software.
-1. Client: encrypt the password using the user-provided value (see step 9 of sign up).
+2. Client: encrypt the password using the user-provided value (see step 9 of [sign up](#sign-up)).
-1. Client: **send to Server** (*username*;*encrypted password*;*password settings*).
+3. Client: **send to Server** (*username*; *encrypted password*; *password settings*).
-1. Server: read the email address corresponding to this user, and tag the credential for deletion.
+4. Server: read the email address corresponding to this user, and tag the credential for deletion.
   - The *username*, *encrypted password* and *password settings* must obviously match what's in the database.
   - The credential must be active.
   - The email address can be obtained for example with a `SELECT email_address WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1;` query.
   - Tagging the credential for deletion can be done for example with a `UPDATE credentials SET delete_date = <delete date> WHERE username = '<username>' AND password = '<encrypted password>' AND password_settings = '<password settings>' AND active = 1;` query.
-1. Server: in case of success, send a warning message at the email address.
+5. Server: in case of success, send a warning message at the email address.
-1. Server: **return to client** success or failure.
+6. Server: **return to client** success or failure.
-  - Failure can be, for example, if the current password doesn't match what's in the database.
+  - Failure can be, for example, if the current password doesn't match the database credential.
-1. Server: perform all operations corresponding to a sign out.
+7. Server: perform all operations corresponding to a sign out.
-1. Client: perform all operations corresponding to a sign out.
+8. Client: perform all operations corresponding to a sign out.
-1. Client: display the result.
+9. Client: display the result.
   - In case of failure, the reason.
   - In case of success, tell the user that they have been signed out, and that if they sign in again at any time during the grace period, deleting the account will be automatically canceled.